jilldela/CE/glossary.md

 #### Functional Programming (FP)
 * process of building software by composing **pure functions, avoiding shared state, mutable data, and side effects**

+#### Hash Function
+* sequence of mathematical operations that deterministically maps any arbitrary data into a pre-defined range of values

 #### Immutability
 * cannot be modified after creation